Freeman Foundation SLU Asia Internship Program

 • Program Presentation: Students present their Asia internship stories and experiences in events such as Family Weekend, International Education Week.

-• Recipients will be asked to volunteer at the program events such as the Off-Campus Study Fair, Information Sessions, Class room visits and more to promote the Freeman Foundation SLU Asia Internship Program.
+• Recipients will be asked to volunteer at the program events such as the Off-Campus Study Fair, Information Sessions, classroom visits and more to promote the Freeman Foundation SLU Asia Internship Program.

 1. Sign Student Acknowledgment and Assumption of Risks & Release and Indemnity Agreement for Asia Internship Participation, and complete all required materials on Studio Abroad.

-1. Prepare for departure
+4. Prepare for departure.

-For Partner-Supported Internship Placements (Summer 2024)
+For Partner-Supported Internship Placements (Summer 2026)

-Program Partner: NexStep.
+Program Partner: NextStep

 We encourage students to join our information session to learn about the program for future participation.